 But at a progressive school like Claremont School of Theology, the entire process from inception to the solicitation of nominees for the awards to the purchase and distribution of rainbow tassels and stoles took less than 2 months.
 Hurray for that!

-Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology in the Claremont Lincoln University Consortium.
+Grace Yia-Hei Kao is Associate Professor of Ethics at Claremont School of Theology.
 She is the author of Grounding Human Rights in a Pluralist World (Georgetown University Press, 2011) and is working on two co-edited book projects–one on Asian American Christian Ethics, the other on a theological exploration of women’s lives.

 She congratulates all 2013 graduates for their hard work and perseverance and wishes them discernment, personal growth, and success in next steps and future endeavors.